iwillstealyouroreos/dddeeelllaaayyy/README.md

-# dddeeekkkaaayyy plugin that really just adds gain controller to delay
+# dddeeelllaaayyy plugin that really just adds gain controller to delay

 like im trying to be different